canonical/snapd/docs/meta.md

                 typically be followed by either the snap package name or the snap package name followed by '\_' and any other characters (eg, '@name' or '@name\_something').
-    * `socket-user`: (optional) The user that owns the stream socket.
-The user should normally match the snap package name.
-Must be specified with `listen-stream`.
-This option is reserved for future use.
-    * `socket-group`: (optional) The group that own the stream socket.
-The group should normally match the snap package name.
-Must be specified with `listen-stream`.
-This option is reserved for future use.

 * `uses`: a map of names and skills